Jaycobson/Team-Arrow-DataFestAfrica-Datathon-Data-Science-Project/README.md

 ### Project Notebooks

-This GitHub repository houses the code and documentation for the "Fraud Detection for Online Payment Platform" project.
+This GitHub repository houses the code and documentation for the project.
 Below, you'll find a summary of the key notebooks and their contents:

 ### 1. Exploratory Data Analysis (EDA) Notebook